rboulton/geoencode/README.rst

  - tests on a several-years-old desktop show that over a million encode-decode cycles can be performed in a second.
 Moreover, decoding is considerably faster than encoding.

+Code is provided for encoding and decoding coordinates.
+A class is also provided which can be used to perform a bounds check while decoding, aborting the decoding operation if the coordinate is out of bounds; this designed to avoid excess calculation when decoding many coordinates, but when you are only interested in those coordinates within a bounding box.